 4. Tokyo Disneyland and DisneySea in Chiba

-Opening hours: 8 am to 10 pm (may vary, do check park's website for more details)
+8 am to 10 pm (may vary, do check park's website

 Enoshima is a charming small island to the south of Tokyo which offers a variety of attractions including the prominent Enoshima Lighthouse Observation Tower (or famously known by its nickname “Enoshima Sea Candle”), Enoshima Shrine, temples and caves.
 Enjoy a date at Enoshima Aquarium to catch a sight of enchanting jellyfish and penguins, as well as a dolphin show.
 This island is also famous for cats!
 It is said that over 1000 cats reside here, but do note that it is prohibited to feed the cats.
 You may instead support the locals care for these street cats by donating to the fundraising boxes that can be found throughout the island.

 If you come in late July or early August, be sure to check out the fireworks display at the local beach.
 Lots of small booths selling food and drinks will be lined up on the street for this event.

 How to get there: From Tokyo Station, take the JR Tokaido Line to Fujisawa Station (970 yen, 45-50

 minutes) and transfer to Odakyu Railway (160 yen, 7 minutes) for Enoshima.
 VisitJapan Guide